 Insurance Attorneys of Michigan Auto Law

 The attorneys of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
-If you have been injured in a car accident or truck accident in Michigan and are confused about your No-Fault insurance rights, please call one of our expert lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
-There is absolutely no fee or obligation. .
+If you have been injured in a car accident or truck accident in Michigan and are confused about your No-Fault insurance rights, please call one of our experienced lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+There is absolutely no fee or obligation.

 We are here to help you.